May 9th, 2023

-So, you’ve bit the bullet and finally decided to join the world’s most rapidly expanding marketplace.
+So, you bit the bullet and decided to join the world’s most rapidly expanding marketplace.
 Congratulations!
-You have done your research and scoured the internet for helpful information on becoming an Amazon seller, but there is one last decision to make: are you better off selling your goods on Amazon Seller or Vendor Central?
+You’ve done your research, scoured the internet for helpful information on becoming a seller, and are ready to bring your brand to Amazon.
+Before you get started, there is one last decision to make: are you better off selling on Amazon Seller or Vendor Central?

-A Quick Introduction: Seller Central and Vendor Central
+A Quick Introduction: Amazon.com Seller Central and Vendor Central

-The beauty of Seller Central is that everyone is invited to use this selling platform, and once you get over the initial learning curve, it is a user-friendly platform that gives you deep insights into inventory planning and comprehensive tools to track your revenue, sales velocity, and ad spend.
+The beauty of Seller Central is that everyone is invited to use this selling platform.
+Once you get over the initial learning curve, it is a user-friendly platform that gives you deep insights into inventory planning and comprehensive tools to track your revenue, sales velocity, and ad spend.

-Unlike Seller Central, Vendor Central is strictly invite only and therefore not open to everyone.
+Unlike Seller Central, Vendor Central is strictly invite-only.
 Amazon frequently scans the marketplace to see which products are selling well and generating high revenue.
-If your product ranks in a certain way and Amazon sees that you maintain above average performance metrics, you will likely be invited to become a Vendor Central seller.
-To become a vendor within the Amazon marketplace, you need to receive an invitation that has been sent straight from the Amazon retail team, and from that point you can either accept or reject their invitation.
+If your product ranks well and maintains above-average performance metrics, you will likely be invited by Amazon’s retail team to become a Vendor Central seller.
+From here, you can choose to either accept or reject their invitation.

 Here is a quick look at the major differences between the two platforms: